thakurmm/popgen/README.md

 			- csv containing genetic information

 6. After you've followed these steps, `test_ancestry.sh` will run STRUCTUREpainter with appropriate parameters.
+    - This calls Test_Local_Ancestry_Inference_ASW_from_3Pops.py
+    - Input Data is hard-coded currently (chr22, CEU+YRI)

+    - Currently, the argument takes an "all_admixture_filename" is being passed the Q file of only chromosome 22 from create_all_admixed_chromosomes.sh.
+This needs to be a combined Q file for all 22 autosomal chromosomes.
+        # @Todo The logic for passing a combined 22 chromsome VCF file to ADMIXTURE needs to happen
 7. `evaluate_inferences.py` will plot the results of STRUCTUREpainter against the true ancestry values for the test set of chromosomes.
 See `evaluate_inferences.sh` for sample parameters.
 The Python script only requires two files, containing true and inferred ancestry, as well as a path for the plot that will be produced and saved.

 #### 2018 TODOs ####